OD1992/epiwave.mapping/README.md

 ```

     #> Warning: package 'terra' was built under R version 4.2.3
-    #> terra 1.7.71

-Now we lower the spatial resolution. a little (to make the example run
+Now we lower the spatial resolution a little (to make the example run
-faster) and simulate some fake data, using the first 5 covariates
+faster) and simulate some fake data, using the first 5 covariates:

 ``` r
 bioclim_kenya_lores <- terra::aggregate(bioclim_kenya, 10)